Katharina Volz

-Katharina Sophia Volz (born in Ulm, Germany, 1987) is a medical researcher and entrepreneur.
-She is the founder and chief executive officer of OccamzRazor, a biotechnology start-up based in New York City and San Francisco, which is searching for cures for incurable diseases.
-Powered by revolutionary machine learning technology, OccamzRazor harnesses the world's scientific information to discover and develop drugs for brain diseases – much faster and more effectively than ever before.
+Katharina Sophia Volz (born in Ulm, Germany, 1987) is a German-American medical researcher and entrepreneur.
+She is the founder and chief executive officer of OccamzRazor, a biotechnology start-up based in New York City and San Francisco.
+OccamzRazor uses machine learning to discover and develop drugs for brain diseases.

 Early life and education

-Volz was born and raised in Erbach near Ulm, Germany, the birth town of Albert Einstein.
+Volz was born and raised in Erbach near Ulm, Germany.
 After completing secondary school, with average grades, she obtained the Abitur at the grammar school "Valckenburgschule" in Ulm.
 She began studying molecular biology at the University of Graz, carrying out research in the United States.
 She has worked at Harvard Medical School, Ohio State University, UCLA, Howard Hughes Medical Institute, and Stanford University.
-Volz was the first student from Germany's Biotechnology High School to be accepted at Harvard University.

-In 2012, Volz became the first-ever Ph.D. in stem cell biology and regenerative medicine at Stanford University.
+In 2012, Volz became the first Ph.D. in stem cell biology and regenerative medicine at Stanford University.
 She completed her Ph.D. in a record time of 2.5 years.
 She was the first person to identify the stem cells that form the coronary arteries.
 The progenitor stem cell named pericytes turn into smooth muscle cells in response to increased blood flow.
-Her finding was covered by the Guardian (newspaper) and IFL Science.
-She worked with Kristy Red-Horse and Irving Weissman.

 Research and career

 Volz is one of UNESCO's trusted speakers and was a United Nations WED fellow in 2015.
 Volz made it on the global Forbes 30 Under 30 list in 2017.
 Volz was a participant at the 2017, 2018, 2019 Science Foo Camp.
 She got accepted into the first cohort of the United Nations Nexus Accelerator program in 2020.
 She was named in MIT technology review's top 35 under 35 innovators.
-Previous winners include Larry Page and Sergey Brin, Mark Zuckerberg, the cofounder of Facebook; Jonathan Ive, the chief designer of Apple; Helen Greiner, Max Levchin, the cofounder of PayPal and founder of Slide; and MIT neuroscientist Ed Boyden one of the inventors of the emerging field of optogenetics, which makes it possible to control gene expression by light.